 about dating violence, Snowflakes, a theatrical documentary exploring Autism, Drowning in Quicksand, and

-In addition to her writing, Debbie is an adjunct
+In addition to her writing, Debbie has worked as an adjunct theatre instructor

-theatre instructor at Pacific University in Forest Grove, OR.
-She also teaches acting classes at the Portland Actors Conservatory in Portland, OR.
+and guest director at Pacific University in Forest Grove, Oregon.
+She has also taught acting classes at the Portland Actors Conservatory in Portland, OR.
 Debbie is a frequent guest teaching artist and has taught master classes in playwrighting and monologue

 workshops around the country.
 Debbie received her MFA in theatre from Brandeis University and is a proud member of the